Polypropylene (PP) Plastic: Types, Uses and Processing

 0.8mm micro PP Pellet

-Part 2: Classification of Polypropylene
+Part 2: Types of Polypropylene

 Polypropylene can be classified into three types based on its structure: isotactic, syndiotactic, and atactic.